The coronavirus has been rampant around the world for more than a year and has taken a grim human toll.

 The actress and writer once starred alongside Audrey Hepburn and later wrote biographies of stars including Marlon Brando and Montgomery Clift.

 She died on April 2 at the age of 86.
-Her stepdaughter said pneumonia brought on by coronavirus was the cause of death.
+Her stepdaughter said pneumonia brought on by coronavirus was the cause of her death.

 – Bobby Ball